pdt1806/DisLife/README.md

 ### 2. Access the app

 As of today, this app can be used via [the web](https://dislife.bennynguyen.dev).
-If you are tech-savvy, you are welcomed to clone this repo, build the .apk or even .ipa and install it on your phone.
+If you are tech-savvy, you are welcome to clone this repo, build the .apk or even .ipa and install it on your phone.

 ### 3. Connect to the back-end